 And last but not least, a pre-market review by Fabio Lo Cascio!

 Awesome!
-You get all the benefits of the $10 pledge, plus we will send 10 Tin-Can stickers to you so you can proudly display that you use Tin-Can.Estimated delivery:Ships within the US only
+You get all the benefits of the $10 pledge, plus we will send 10 Tin-Can stickers to you so you can proudly display that you use Tin-Can.Estimated delivery:Only ships to: United States

-You get all the benefits of the $10 and $25 pledges, plus we will send two tin cans connected by a piece of string to you!Estimated delivery:Ships within the US only
+You get all the benefits of the $10 and $25 pledges, plus we will send two tin cans connected by a piece of string to you!Estimated delivery:Only ships to: United States

 - (14 days)